Residential Projects

 Three years later on April 25, 1958, a share of the land measuring 26.10 acres was sold and transferred to Shrimati Parpatibai, Vashdev Hiranand, Hasham Meralli, Abdulla Fazal and Kundan Lal Watson – who were issued with a Certificate of Title Number I.R 15153.

-The ownership of the property later changed hands several times and as at the initiation of the subject property the owners were Gidoomal Holdings Limited, Lakhinichand Hiranand, Swamp Estate Ltd., Riki Ltd., and the Executors of the Estate of Abdulla Fazal (Deceased).
+The ownership of the property later changed hands several times and as at the initiation of the subject property, the owners were Gidoomal Holdings Limited, Lakhinichand Hiranand, Swamp Estate Ltd., Riki Ltd., and the Executors of the Estate of Abdulla Fazal (Deceased).

-In 1999, the registered owners reportedly engaged Planning Systems Services Ltd., as lead consultant, to prepare a master plan for a mixed-use development.
+In 1999, the registered owners reportedly engaged Planning Systems Services Ltd., as the lead consultant, to prepare a master plan for a mixed-use development.
 Ten years later, on August 31, 2009, Uaso Nyarobe Waterfront Ltd was incorporated as a special-purpose vehicle to undertake the proposed project.

 “At the material time, there was an understanding of cooperation with the (Ministry of Environment), through the then Cabinet Minister John Michuki, PSs Prof James Ole Kiyapi and Mr Lawrence Lenayapa, and other officials of the said ministry, which culminated in the removal of the waste and encroachment on the subject property at our client’s costs,” the company said.